 When should I take my cat to a vet?

 This really depends on your cat, and you know them better than anyone else.
-If they go off their food for a few days, just keep an eye on them.
-If you see any worrying changes in their routine or habits, then they may be struggling with an underlying issue.
+If they go off their food for a day or two, and they seem otherwise well, just keep an eye on them.
+If you see any worrying changes in their routine or habits, or they seem unwell, then they may be struggling with an underlying issue.
 If they start displaying any other symptoms like dramatic weight loss, extreme lethargy, depression, or difficulty passing urine, get them to a vet immediately.

 And make sure to check their eyes.
 This can be a big giveaway if something isn't right.
-If they have sunken appearance or there's any discolouration of the eye, then your cat will need some medical attention.
+If they have sunken appearance, the third eyelids are protruding or there's any discolouration of the eye, then your cat will need some medical attention.

 What if my cat stops drinking water?

 This is very serious.
-Cats can survive a few weeks without food, but just a few days without water can have fatal consequences.
+Cats can survive a week or two without food, but just a few days without water can have fatal consequences.
 Dehydration weakens the immune system.
 This will cause problems of its own, as well as exacerbating any other issues.
 A cat who refuses to drink water is likely to be very sick.
 Get them the care they need.

 How to encourage your cat to eat some food